-My son, who is two, decided, very knowledgeably, to take down the bottle of baby powder and disperse it quite thoroughly, all over his thickly, shag carpeted bedroom.
+My son, who is two, decided, very knowledgeably, to take down the bottle of baby powder and disperse it quite thoroughly, all over his thick, shag carpeted bedroom.
 It covered a pile of stuffed animals, some plastic toys, the leather chair that sits in his room, and the side table.

-I thought for a moment about the most efficient way to tackle the winter wonderland disaster, and I confidently whipped out my brand new vacuum with amazing carpet cleaning abilities, and within the first several passes over his room, it became clear, ironically amidst a foggy cloud of dispersing baby powder, that this mess was going to take MUCH longer to clean than I had anticipated.
+I thought for a moment about the most efficient way to tackle the winter wonderland disaster, and I confidently whipped out my brand new vacuum with amazing carpet cleaning abilities.
+Within the first several passes it became clear (ironically amidst a foggy cloud of dispersing baby powder), that this mess was going to take MUCH longer to clean than I had anticipated.

-In the Sermon on the Mount, one of the longest recorded teachings of Jesus, he lays out a standard that basically one-ups everything anyone had ever been taught about what God required of them.
+In the Sermon on the Mount, Jesus lays out a standard that basically one-ups everything anyone had ever been taught about what God required of them.
 I’m sure you are familiar with the oft quoted phrase, “turn the other cheek,” which comes from Jesus’ words, “if anyone slaps you on your right cheek, turn the other to him also” (Matthew 5:39).
-The point He is making is that outward conformity to the law (checking boxes) is not true obedience.
+His point is outward conformity to the law (cleanliness on the surface) is not true obedience (holiness).
 We are called to a much higher standard.
 Jesus makes it plain when he says,

 Peter says it beautifully in 2 Peter 1:3-10